Consultative Committee for Work-Related Fatalities and Serious Incidents

 The purpose is to provide:

-• a forum where Queenslanders impacted by work-related deaths, serious incidents and illness can promote issues of concern and consider solutions to improve their and other’s experiences with the Work Health and Safety regulator.
+- a forum where Queenslanders impacted by work-related deaths, serious incidents and illness can contribute to improve the experiences of all families in their interaction with the Work Health and Safety Regulator.

 The committee is established under the Work Health and Safety Act 2011 and its members are appointed by the Minister for Industrial Relations.
-All members have either suffered the loss of a loved one or have been seriously injured through a work-related incident.
+All members have either suffered the loss of a family member or they or their family member have been seriously injured through a work-related incident.

 You can contact the Consultative Committee by emailing OHSConsultativeCommittee@oir.qld.gov.au or or calling 0417 910 130.